Sharp convergence rates of time discretization for stochastic time-fractional PDEs subject to additive space-time white noise: Introduction

-Problem \eqref{Frac-SPDE} arises naturally by considering the heat equation in a material with thermal memory, subject to stochastic noise \cite{ClementDaPrato,KP,MijenaNane}.
+Problem \eqref{Frac-SPDE} arises, e.g, when considering heat transfer in a material with thermal memory based on a modified Fick's law \cite{Choi-MacCamy-1989,Gurtin-PipKin-1968,MacCamy1977,Nunziato1971}, subject to stochastic noise \cite{ClementDaPrato,KP,MijenaNane}.
 For the model \eqref{Frac-SPDE}, both the fractional time derivative and the stochastic process forcing result in solution having low regularity.
 Hence, the numerical approximation of such problems and the corresponding numerical analysis are very challenging.
 By defining $\partial_t^{\alpha} \psi(x,t):=\partial_t^{\alpha-1}\partial_t \psi(x,t)$ for $\alpha\in(1,2)$ and using the identity

 applying $\partial_t^{\alpha-1}$ to \eqref{Frac-SPDE} yields another formulation of \eqref{Frac-SPDE}:

 where the case $\alpha=1$ can be verified directly from \eqref{Frac-SPDE}.
 For the sake of clarity, we focus on only one of the equivalent problems, namely \eqref{Frac-SPDE}.